Alexei Navalny: Early life

+Navalny was born on 4 June 1976 in Butyn, a rural locality in Odintsovsky District, Moscow Oblast, Russia, then part of the Soviet Union.
+His mother, Lyudmila Ivanovna Navalnaya (born 1954), is a Russian originally from Zelenograd, Moscow, and his father, Anatoly Ivanovich Navalny (born 1947), is a Ukrainian from Zalissia, a village near the Belarus–Ukraine border which was relocated due to nuclear contamination caused by the Chernobyl disaster.
+Navalny identified as half Russian and half Ukrainian.
+Media regularly asked him whether he identified more as Russian or Ukrainian, and in his posthumously published memoir, Patriot, he stated, "It was like being asked who you loved more, your mother or your father."
+Navalny grew up in the city of Obninsk, Kaluga Oblast, about 100 km southwest of Moscow, and spent his summers with Anatoly's parents in Zalissia until the age of eight, acquiring proficiency in Ukrainian.
+Anatoly and Lyudmila privately own a basket-weaving factory—which the couple have run since 1994—in Kobyakovo, a village in Vologda Oblast.
+They were still running the factory as of 2012.

+Education

 Navalny graduated from Kalininets secondary school (level 3 according to the ISCED) in 1993.
-Navalny graduated from the Peoples' Friendship University of Russia in 1998 with a law degree.
+He graduated from the Peoples' Friendship University of Russia in 1998 with a law degree.
 He then studied securities and exchanges at the Financial University under the Government of the Russian Federation, graduating in 2001.

-Navalny received a scholarship to the Yale World Fellows program at Yale University in 2010.
+In 2010, upon recommendation from Garry Kasparov, Yevgeniya Albats and Sergey Guriev, Navalny received a scholarship to the Yale World Fellows program at Yale University, where he studied political science and world affairs.
+As a World Fellow at Yale University's World Fellows Program, Navalny aimed at "creating a global network of emerging leaders and to broaden international understanding" in 2010.

+Legal career

-Since 1998, Navalny worked as a lawyer for various Russian companies.
+From 1998 onward, Navalny worked as a corporate lawyer for various Russian companies.

 In 2009, Navalny became an advocate and a member of advocate's chamber (bar association) of Kirov Oblast (registration number 43/547).
 In 2010, due to his move to Moscow, he ceased to be a member of advocate's chamber of Kirov Oblast and became a member of advocate's chamber of Moscow (registration number 77/9991).

 In November 2013, after the judgement in the Kirovles case had entered into force, Navalny was deprived of advocate status.